tdba/FDP-Python-Syllabus-Pages/PART I/variables_expressions_statements.rst

 made it refer to a value that was of a different type.

 A great deal of programming is about having the computer remember things, e.g. *The number of missed calls on your phone*, and then arranging to update or change the variable when you miss another call.

-.. index:: keyword, underscore character

 Variable names and keywords
 ---------------------------